BrimCap/BoredomBot/README.md

 This file is no longer maintained.
-Sad